Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 If you prefer solid colors, manufacturers sell men’s briefs across the color spectrum, not just the default white, gray, and black varieties.
 Some brands also offer two-tone color schemes, with offsetting colors on different parts or offsetting colors on the stitching.
 Two-tone color patterns are a wonderful way to add spice to your underwear design without straying from the time-tested colors you prefer.

 As with trunks and boxer briefs, patterns are also quite popular as well, and you can find designs that are as bold or as subdued as you like.
 However, use caution when buying briefs with patterns.
 First, patterned briefs are not as widespread as trunks and boxer briefs.
 Second, because there is simply less surface area with briefs, some patterns may look odd on the front.
 This is especially true if there is a different pattern or color for the fly.
 Patterns show better on the butt because there is a larger area to display.
-If you are looking for patterned men’s briefs with images, Shinesty and Saxx are good places to start.
+If you are looking for patterned men’s briefs with images, Shinesty is a good place to start.

 Quick tip: If you are moving from boxer briefs or trunks, start by purchasing briefs in darker colors.
 Darker colors are the best way to initially avoid the “tighty-whitey” mindset (although higher-end white briefs can be pretty sexy).
 Briefs with offsetting colored stitching add sophistication to your briefs lineup and, dare I say, coolness?
 However, if you prefer patterned underwear, pay attention to how the pattern appears on briefs.
 I find that subtle motifs show better than bold patterns because when looking at the front, there isn’t much fabric to show off the design.